jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Hypothesis

-The Predictive Horizontal Pod Autoscaler using the Holt-Winters prediction method will pre-emptively scale compared to the standard Kubernetes Horizontal Pod Autoscaler which will only retroactively react.
+The Predictive Horizontal Pod Autoscaler using the Holt-Winters prediction method will pre-emptively scale compared to the standard K8s Horizontal Pod Autoscaler which will only retroactively react.
 This will be manifested in higher replica counts when scaling up, and scaling up earlier; with the result of lower average and maximum latency, and less failed requests - primarily